finos/common-cloud-controls/docs/governance/steering/charter.md

 <a name="footnote3">3</a>: Community groups include Special Interest Groups, Working Groups, and Committees.

-<a name="footnote4">4</a>: This includes subgroup the process for contributors to become maintainers or reviewers.
+<a name="footnote4">4</a>: This includes the process for contributors to become maintainers or reviewers.

 <a name="footnote5">5</a>: Including repositories, artifact repositories, build and test infrastructure, web sites and their domains, blogs, social-media accounts, etc.